Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Results

 \subsection{Phase 1: Impact of haptic feedback on demonstrator performance}

-The Haptics datasets began with more data, as shown in Figure \ref{examples_collected}, and a larger percentage of this data remained after curation.
-The Haptics condition resulted in a higher percentage of curated data as a proportion of total data collected for 9 demonstrators: 36\% of Haptics data remained after curation versus 30\% for the No Haptics dataset.
-For the final curated data as a proportion of the 6 demonstrators, 51\% of Haptics data remained after statistical curation, while 43\% of No Haptics data remained.
-Demonstrators with haptic feedback took less time to perform the task in all datasubsets except ``Curated successes'' where the durations were similar.
+The Haptic datasets began with more data, as shown in Figure \ref{examples_collected}, and a larger percentage of this data remained after curation.
+The Haptic condition resulted in a higher percentage of curated data as a proportion of total data collected for 9 demonstrators: 36\% of Haptic data remained after curation versus 30\% for the Non-Haptic dataset.
+For the final curated data as a proportion of the 6 demonstrators, 51\% of Haptic data remained after statistical curation, while 43\% of Non-Haptic data remained.
+Demonstrators with haptic feedback took less time to perform the task in all data subsets except ``Curated successful examples'' where the durations were similar.

-The overall results from Phase 1 indicate that demonstrators perform better and prefer the haptic feedback teleoperation setup.
-Demonstrators with haptic feedback had a 9.5\% higher success rate when performing the push door task than those without feedback, as shown in Figure \ref{successandtime}.
-Comparing Haptics and No Haptics conditions with the first and second day of the task, the individuals with haptic feedback performed the best across all four subsections.
-Individuals with haptic feedback take slightly less time than those without haptic feedback in order to successfully complete the task, shown at right in Figure \ref{successandtime}.
-This may have been because the demonstrator better knew when they are contacting the door and could more quickly remove the robot's gripper from contact once the door had unlatched.
+The overall results from Phase 1 indicated that demonstrators performed better and preferred teleoperation with haptic feedback.
+Demonstrators in the Haptic condition had a 9.5\% higher success rate when performing the push door task than those without feedback, as shown in Figure \ref{successandtime}.
+We \change{used a linear mixed model and Likelihood Ratio test to study the effect of Haptic/Non-Haptic conditions on the success rate with and it was statistically significant ($p<0.001$, F = 38.07)}.
+This 9.5\% improvement is greater than the 3\% task experience improvement from all day 1 data (``1'') to all day 2 data (``2'') which was also not statistically significant.
+Comparing \change{Haptic and Non-Haptic} conditions with the first and second day of the task, the individuals with haptic feedback performed the best across all four subsections.
+Individuals with haptic feedback took slightly less time than those without haptic feedback in order to successfully complete the task, shown at right in Figure~\ref{successandtime}.
+This may have been because the demonstrator better knew when they are contacting the door and could have more quickly removed the robot's gripper from contact once the door had unlatched.
+We also found a statistically significant effect of Left or Right swing doors on success ($p < 0.001$, $F = 21.48$).